jonhayjr/react-portfolio/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This alternate version of the portfolio project that I created for my FEWD Techdegree with Team Treehouse.
+I rebuilt this app using React.

+Click [`here`](https://jh-react-portfolio.netlify.app/) for a live preview.

 ## Available Scripts